Design Tips & Hacks to Customize Your Notion Workspace

 Then I decided to search around the web, to see what else I could get up to.
 I found this excellent post Advanced Notion Formatting Using KaTeX Expressions from Notion Things that dives deep into using KaTex for formatting.

-There’s a lot in that post, but I tend to be a bit less frills, so in the below video I share how to highlight as well as a few new tips I learned from Notion Things.
+There’s a lot of super helpful info in that post, in the below video I share how to highlight as well as a few new tips I learned from Notion Things.

 Code and resources